-If you're not getting as much traction on your Instagram page as you'd like, you may need to spice it up a bit.
+If you're not getting as much traction on your Instagram page as you would like, you may need to spice it up.

 For the investigation, Algorithm Watch analyzed 2,400 Instagram snaps.
 Based on their analysis, they claimed that that raunchy photos are up to 54% more likely to appear in people's feeds.